IntellexApps/blcheck/README.md

 	-v    Verbose mode, can be used multiple times (up to -vvv) -q    Quiet mode with absolutely no output
-	-h    The help you are just reading
+	-p    Plain text output (no coloring, no interactive status, no progress) -h    The help you are just reading